politics-rewired/politics-rewired.github.io/careers/texting-organizer.md

 - Familiarity administering a texting tool (Spoke Rewired highly preferred)
 - Familiarity with or willingness to be trained on the use of technical tools and query languages, e.g. SQL
-- Comfort in public speaking and preparing and presenting analyses
+- Comfort talking to clients and preparing and presenting analyses
-- Significant experience managing programs within the electoral or movement space, preferably in a remote environment
+- Experience operating programs within the electoral or movement space in a remote environment

 # How to Apply